artsandmetaphysics/goodlifeodyssey/_documents/the-iliad.md

 15. Poseidon is dismissed; Apollo revives Hector and charges the ships
 16. The Myrmidons push back; Sarpedon dies; Patroclus dies
 17. Menelaus’ leads the fight for Patroclus’ body
-18. The Shield of Achilles
+18. Thetis and Achilles mourn; Hephaestus forges new armor
-19. The Champion Arms for Battle
+19. Agamemnon and Achilles make amends; Achilles mourns and arms
-20. Olympian Gods in Arms
+20. The Olympian gods arm; Achilles fights Aeneas and Hector
-21. Achilles Fights the River
+21. Achilles fights the river; the gods fight each other
-22. The Death of Hector
+22. Priam laments; Achilles and Athena kill Hector
-23. Funeral Games for Patroclus
+23. Patroclus’ burial and funeral games
-24. Achilles and Priam
+24. The gods help Priam retrieve Hector’s body; Hector is buried

 ## The Gods

 Some gods are described as human-like while others are abstract.
-Gods are born, and humans can fight and harm them, as Diomedes does in Book 5:
+Gods are born, and humans can fight and harm them, as Diomedes does:

 <blockquote class="poetry">
 <p>He gouged Aphrodite just where the wristbone joins the palms</p>